 IDC in terms of non-government organization activity is measured by analysing Internet sources to ascertain the number and level of activity of non-government organizations registered in the city.

-The activity of non-governmental organisations in the Tri-City is slightly higher than the average.
-There are approximately 5.2 organisations per 1,000 residents, compared with an average of 5 in the 11 cities.
-In this respect, the Tri-City is second to none of the other large cities of Poland, apart from Katowice and Warsaw, which are ahead in this respect.
-The activity of Tri-City NGOs (Internet observation) is also slightly higher than average.
+The level of activity of non-governmental organizations in Krakow is comparable to the average for the 11 analysed cities.
+There are 4.9 non-governmental organizations per 1,000 inhabitants (the average for the analysed cities is 5).
+The activity of these organizations as evaluated through Google searches is at a similar level.